Policy Pulse

 - A second Trump administration will seek to repeal most, if not all, of the Biden administration’s actions on climate change and the environment.
 President Trump will need strong support in Congress to repeal or materially amend the Inflation Reduction Act of 2022 (IRA) which expanded and extended federal tax credits for the deployment of clean energy technologies and manufacturing and reallocating those funds to pay for new tax cuts.

-- Anticipate a repeal and replace of the power plant rule, new source performance standards for oil & gas and emissions standards for greenhouse gas (GHG) and criteria pollutants from mobile sources, greatly impeding the Biden administration’s electrification efforts.
+- Anticipate a repeal and replace of the power plant rule, new source performance standards for oil and gas, and emissions standards for greenhouse gas and criteria pollutants from mobile sources, greatly impeding the Biden administration’s electrification efforts.
+Not all of these repeals will be looked upon favorably by businesses already implementing plans for compliance with these programs.

 - Executive orders will reinstate liquefied natural gas (LNG) export authorizations, expand oil & gas development on federal lands, withdraw the U.S. from the Paris Agreement and loosen restrictions on remaining IRA energy tax credits to promote hydrocarbons development.